nathancarter/weblurch/doc-src/repo-migration-plans.md

  - [ ] For consistency with the existing repo, let's use [MkDocs](http://www.mkdocs.org) to create that site.
 Follow the directions [here](http://www.mkdocs.org/#getting-started) to get started.
-   You probably want to add a redirection page from the root folder to the `site/` folder, or configure GitHub to go there without a redirection page needed (better option if possible).
+   Add a redirection page from the root folder to the `site/` folder (just one HTML META tag in `index.html`).
 For now, make a placeholder website we can extend later.
  - [ ] Create a `README.md` in that project that simply points the reader to the website.